solenya-group/solenya/README.md

     }
 }
 ```
-The `view` is written in the functional style: it's a pure function of the state of `Counter`.
-The view is rendered with a virtual DOM, such that the real DOM is efficiently patched with only the changes since the last update.
+Components can have state — in this case `count`.

-`add` is a method that calls `update` to perform a state transition.
+Components have a `view` method, which is a pure non side effecting function of the component's state.
+Views are rendered with a virtual DOM, such that the real DOM is efficiently patched with only the changes since the last update.

-All state transitions must occur within an `update`, which will refresh the view.
+Components update their state exclusively via the their `update` method, which will automatically refresh the view.

 # State, View and Updates